 - You could work with the bank to find an alternative proof of address.

 We chose option number two.
-Because we are house sitting all over New Zealand, we don’t really have an official proof of address.
+Because we are house sitting all over New Zealand (you can find out more about the process behind house sitting here) we don’t really have an official proof of address.
 However, after talking with ANZ (a New Zealand bank) we learned that we could simply have the homeowner sign a letter stating that we are looking after her home while she is away on holiday.
 Thus, after a bit of legwork, we were able to get our IRD numbers and now are taxed at a much more reasonable rate (closer to 20%).